D'arcy Wretzky: 1999–present: Life after the Smashing Pumpkins

 Wretzky did not participate in the Smashing Pumpkins' reunion.
 In 2008, she and her former boyfriend and bandmate James Iha filed a lawsuit against Virgin Records for selling ringtones of Smashing Pumpkins songs without their consent.

 After many years out of the spotlight, Wretzky resurfaced in July 2009 by calling in unexpectedly on Chicago's Q101 FM with Ryan Manno.
 During the interview, she expressed that she was not healthy enough to be a musician, and repeatedly professed her admiration for Monkees frontman Davy Jones, who was known to be an early romantic crush of hers.
 She also discussed her appreciation for the band Silversun Pickups, who have a sound influenced by the early Gish era of the Smashing Pumpkins.
 She mentioned that she lived on a farm in Michigan, that she had briefly lived in Austin, Texas, sometime during the previous decade, and that her former fiancé Wendell Green had died.

 Wretzky was jailed on February 1, 2011, for missing four court dates related to a ticket she received for failing to control her wild horses, allowing them to freely roam the streets at night causing interference to local traffic.
 She spent six days in jail.
 On February 7, 2011, the day after she was released from jail, she was arrested again, this time on a misdemeanor drunken-driving road rage charge in South Haven, Michigan.
 She was sent back to jail.

 In 2013, Wretzky's relationship with Corgan remained tense, with both parties saying that they were not speaking.
 In September 2014, she tried to re-establish contact with him, but Corgan had changed his phone number.
-In August 2016, Corgan posted a video to Facebook which said that he and Wretzky had recently reestablished communication saying, "I've been in communication with D'arcy for the first time in 16 or 17 years, it's awesome to have my friend back."
+In August 2016, Corgan posted a video to Facebook which said that he and Wretzky had recently reestablished communication, saying, "I've been in communication with D'arcy for the first time in 16 or 17 years, it's awesome to have my friend back."
 Corgan emphasized that this did not necessarily mean the band was getting back together, instead insisting "my primary interest in the old band was us having good relationships again."

 On February 14, 2018, Wretzky gave her first interview in nearly 20 years.
 In it, she was highly critical of Corgan and their past.

 Wretzky said that she had been offered a contract to rejoin the band on the Shiny and Oh So Bright Tour, but that Corgan rescinded the offer soon after.
 Corgan released a statement denying the claims, writing that "Ms. Wretzky has repeatedly been invited out to play with the group, participate in demo sessions, or at the very least, meet face-to-face, and in each and every instance she always deferred."
-Wretzky later provided screenshots of a text message conversation with Corgan.
+Wretzky later provided screenshots of a text message conversation with Corgan, which appeared to corroborate her account of the exchange.